As a business broker I’m often asked about business goodwill. There appears to be a bit of confusion about the term.

 Although goodwill is an intangible asset, it can be calculated as a definite dollar figure.
 This is the way it’s done:

 - Once the total market value of the company has been determined, we can easily calculate the value of the goodwill asset.
 You simply subtract the value of the tangible assets of the company as outlined in the written appraisal (which may include furniture, fixtures, equipment, inventory and real estate) from the total market value of the company.
-The difference is goodwill.
+The balance is goodwill.

 - For example, if ABC Corporation has a total market valuation of $300,000 with tangible assets of $200,000, then the value of goodwill of the company would be worth $100,000.